Q: How to clone a large HDD to a smaller SSD?

 Using SSD (solid-state drive) in your computer adds more benefits than the traditional HDD (hard disk drive).
 You get faster reading and writing speed than HDD and produce less noise.
 That explains why many users are switching their HDD to SSD by cloning HDD to SSD without losing data.

-What happens if the SSD is smaller than the HDD hen cloning your HDD to SSD?
-Is there a way of how to clone larger HDD to smaller SSD?
+What happens if the SSD is smaller than the HDD when cloning your HDD to SSD?
+Is there a way of how to clone a larger HDD to a smaller SSD?
 Fortunately, there is.
 The above article provides you with how to clone a large HDD to a smaller HDD without reinstalling windows.
-All you have to do is to download AOMEI Backupper Professions and use the features in it to clone easily.
+All you have to do is to download Wondershare UBackit Professions and use the features in it to clone easily.